AVRO History

 The Association of Vehicle Recovery Operators Limited (AVRO) was formed in 1977, the idea for the trade association came through a recognition of a need to establish a representative body to lobby government departments and other organisations involved in the decision-making process on all matters relating to the vehicle recovery industry and also to raise standards in the recovery industry.
 Today the association operates throughout the United Kingdom and Southern Ireland through 14 regions and is the only representative body with a recognised set of standards.
 In addition there was potential to negotiate cost-effective purchasing arrangements on products and services.

-There was also an opportunity to exchange ideas and technical information, and then there was the social aspect, after all the recovery operators lot is sometimes pretty lonely, potentially dangerous and normally hazardous.
+There was also an opportunity to exchange ideas and technical information, and then there was the social aspect, after all the recovery operators job is sometimes pretty lonely, potentially dangerous and normally hazardous.
 This is all packaged together with most unsociable hours in all kinds of weather, not everybody's idea of a fun job!
 But the guys and gals that perform their duties as a recovery operative generally draw great respect from their employers and of course the general public in their time of real need.

 The recovery business goes virtually unnoticed by most people and yet it remains an emergency service in the truest sense.
 When a tanker overturns or a collision occurs on the motorway or a coach goes down an embankment or even a plane slips off the runway, who's going to be there to make sure the inconvenience is as short as possible and the damage is limited.
 Yes, the professional recovery operator.